Our Picks for the Best PayPal Betting Sites

 • Can I use PayPal on Bovada?

-Bovada allows its players to use PayPal for both withdrawing and depositing funds into their Bovada account.
+Bovada allows its bettors to use PayPal for both withdrawing and depositing funds into their Bovada account.
 Head to your account page and select PayPal as your preferred payment option.

 Tim is our betting guru.
 Every gaming site needs one, and Tim’s our guy.
 He has plenty of experience in betting online and is quite successful at it.
 Tim’s favorite sports are hockey, baseball, and Esports.
 Tim believes the latter to be the future of betting.